pagify/php-client/README.md

 )
 ```
 The response contains the template id for the new template.
->Note that this template is not ready to generate PDF as long as you do'nt edit and save it for the first time.
+>Note that this template is not ready to generate PDF as long as you don't edit and save it for the first time.

 3. Delete template:
 -------------------